persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

   .. image:: /user_manual/graphical_interface/probabilistic_analysis/centralTendencyYX.png
       :align: center

-  The user can configure the matrix plot with the graphic configuration (below the study tree).
+  The user can configure the matrix plot with the graphic settings (below the study tree).

   .. image:: /user_manual/graphical_interface/deterministic_analysis/designOfExperimentYXConfig.png
       :align: center

   The user can define:
     - The Title of the graph, expected to be a string;
     - The variable plotted on the columns, by default all the input variables;
     - The variable plotted on the rows, by default all the output variables.

   The **Export** button opens a dialog box for the user to select where the figure has to be saved.

 - The tab **Plot matrix X-X** gathers:
     - Out of the diagonal the scatter plot of each couple of inputs;
     - The histogram of the distribution of each input on the diagonal.

   .. image:: /user_manual/graphical_interface/probabilistic_analysis/centralTendencyXX.png
       :align: center

-  The user can configure the matrix plot with the graphic configuration (below the study tree).
+  The user can configure the matrix plot with the graphic settings (below the study tree).

   .. image:: /user_manual/graphical_interface/deterministic_analysis/designOfExperimentYXConfig.png
       :align: center

   The user can define:
     - The Title of the graph, expected to be a string;
     - The variable plotted on the columns, by default all the input variables;
     - The variable plotted on the rows, by default all the output variables.

   The **Export** button opens a dialog box for the user to select where the figure has to be saved.